caloni/journal/content/reading/film-theory-and-criticism.md

 Mais uma vez sobre a diferença do uso do tempo, ou a decomposição do tempo/movimento no Cinema/teatro.
 Ele dá nesse momento como exemplo Os Sete Samurais, de Akira Kurosawa.

 > The intensity of our perception increases because the process of identification is easier when the movement is decomposed.
-> The incongruity in contour between the first picture that has been imprinted on the mind and the subsequently perceived second picture—the conflict between the two—gives birth to the sensation of movement, the idea that movement has taken place.
+> The incongruity in contour between the first picture that has been imprinted on the mind and the subsequently perceived second picture -- the conflict between the two -- gives birth to the sensation of movement, the idea that movement has taken place.

 Próximo texto de André Bazin (tirado de O Que é Cinema?): A Evolução da Linguagem no Cinema.

-André Bazin (1918–1958) é um teórico instrumental para a compreensão da sétima arte, além de não ficar apenas na teoria: em 1947 ele cria o periódico La Revue du Cinéma e em 1951 o quebrador de paradigmas Cahiers du Cinéma, que virou referência por muitas décadas. É dele uma visão mais focada na composição do quadro em vez da montagem.
+André Bazin (1918-1958) é um teórico instrumental para a compreensão da sétima arte, além de não ficar apenas na teoria: em 1947 ele cria o periódico La Revue du Cinéma e em 1951 o quebrador de paradigmas Cahiers du Cinéma, que virou referência por muitas décadas. É dele uma visão mais focada na composição do quadro em vez da montagem.
 Veremos como ele se sai nesse ensaio.